What’s a recovery phrase, and why do I need one?

 In this short article, we’ll define what a recovery phrase is, why and when such a phrase is used, and how best to store it.

-What is a recovery phrase and how does it work?
+What is a wallet recovery phrase and how does it work?

 A recovery phrase (or “seed phrase”) is basically a human-readable form of your wallet’s private key—the unique, secret passcode used to authenticate and encrypt your wallet access.
 This phrase allows you to sign transactions and claim ownership of your wallet addresses, recover your wallet if it gets lost or damaged (in case of hardware wallets), or if the device you use to access your wallet gets lost, stolen, or becomes otherwise inaccessible.